ekatrukha/UnequalTiffs/README.md

 The plugin can perform their concatenation to a hyperstack, making 3D/4D/5D montage, or browse them in [BigDataViewer](https://imagej.net/plugins/bdv/)/[BigVolumeViewer](https://github.com/UU-cellbiology/bvv-playground)

-Created hyperstacks are 'read-from-disk' and cached, so that all input tif files do have to fit in the memory.
+Created hyperstacks are 'read-from-disk' and cached, so that all input tif files do not have to fit in the memory.

 Check out **[wiki](https://github.com/ekatrukha/UnequalTiffs/wiki)** for the documentation.